On the complexity of Chow and Hurwitz forms: Multigraded Chow forms

-bit operations where $\omega$ is the exponent of matrix multiplication, \end{lemma} \begin{proof} The proof is similar to the proof of Proposition~\ref{prop:CV-homo-CI}.
-To exploit the multihomogeneity, we use sparse resultant computations and the multihomogeneous B\'ezout bound.
+bit operations (Las Vegas) where $\omega$ is the exponent of matrix multiplication, \end{lemma} \begin{proof} The proof is similar to the proof of Proposition~\ref{prop:CV-homo-CI}.
+To exploit the multihomogeneity, we use sparse/multiprojective resultant computations and the multihomogeneous B\'ezout bound.
 We have $n-r$ multihomogeneous polynomials, each having (total) degree at most $dl$.
 To compute the $\CF_{V,\alpha}$ we add $(n_i-\alpha_i)$ linear forms in $\x_i$, $U_{j}^i$; their coefficients are the variables $u^i_{jk}$, for $i \in [l]$.
+The sparse resultant is an irreducible polynomial in the coefficients of $f_i$ and $u^{i}_{jk}$, which vanishes if and only if $V$ and the linear subspace described by $U^{i}_j$ intersects.

 The sparse resultant is homogeneous in each set of variables $\bm{u}^i_j$.
-Its degree with respect to $\bm{u}^i_j$ equals to the generic number of solutions of the remaining system when $\bm{u}^i_{j}$ is omitted, hence bounded by the multihomogeneous B\'{e}zout bound $ d^{n-r}\binom{n-r}{\alpha_1,\dots,\alpha_i+1,\dots,\alpha_l}$.
-Thus, the resultant has total degree at most $B_r$.
+Its degree with respect to $\bm{u}^i_j$ equals to the generic number of solutions of the remaining system when $\bm{u}^i_{j}$ is omitted, hence bounded by the multihomogeneous B\'{e}zout bound $ (dl)^{n-r}\binom{n-r}{\alpha_1,\dots,\alpha_i+1,\dots,\alpha_l}$ where the second factor is the \textit{multinomial coefficient}: Thus, the resultant has total degree at most $B_r$.
 The coefficients are integers of bitsize $\sO(n B_r \tau)$.
 The number of monomials is bounded by $\sO(B_r^{r^2})$.
 Following \cite{DA-spres-02}, we compute the sparse resultant as a ratio of two determinants using the sparse resultant matrix.
-The sparse resultant matrix has dimension $M \times M$, where $M = \OO(n e^n B_r)$.
+The sparse resultant matrix has dimension $M \times M$, where $M = \OO(n e^n B_r)$ and each entry of $M$ is a coefficient of one of the input polynomials $f_i$ or the linear forms $U^{i}_{j}$.